ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 | Code action                     	| Description                                                          	|
 |---------------------------------	|----------------------------------------------------------------------	|
-| `Create variable with type`                 	| Create a variable for a remote method expression in which the `Cannot infer the 'typedesc' argument for parameter` diagnostic is present
+| `Create variable with type`                 	| Create a variable for a remote method expression in which the `Cannot infer the 'typedesc' argument for parameter` diagnostic is present.

 <img src="https://github.com/wso2/docs-ballerina-visual-studio-code-plugin/blob/main/en/docs/img/quick-fixes-for-type-inference.gif?raw=true" width="100%" />